 You can extend the other dominances yourself, but I believe you will find it tells the same story: the continental lines all disappear or run into Anglo lines.
 Sport talent comes from the Anglo breeds, whether they are Thoroughbred, Cleveland, Norfolk, Irish or even American.

 Verdades' talent and style comes in large measure straight from the Norfolk Trotter with powerful background buildup which is refocused to the front of the lineage.
-Other studies we have done, such as Donnerhall OL and Gambo OL, show dominance in many of the old Oldenburg lines of Emigrant, Kimme and Rubico which go to the Thoroughbred and Trotter.
+Other studies we have done, such as Donnerhall OL, Valegro DU and Gambo OL(bottom half of article), show dominance in many of the old Oldenburg lines of Emigrant, Kimme and Rubico which go to the Thoroughbred and Trotter.
 Loretto HO of course has a strong Yorkshire-Cleveland and Thoroughbred leaning, and Duellant HA was discovered to carry tremendous amounts of Trotter and Thoroughbred.
 Realize Thoroughbred and Trotter of any kind are not member breeds of the WBFSH--therefore those breeds will never appear in the bogus 'world' rankings.
 The World Rankings published by the WBFSH are a marketing ploy, and a very successful one.
 Relying on their rankings for your breed choices is very limiting, and you may well be missing the concentrated sport elements that you need for your sport breeding success.